whitneyburton/portfolios/students/george_hudson/20160122-george_hudson-m4.markdown

   becoming increasingly technical.
 I still have fun with it though and have many blog posts planned for the break!
 I feel my blog is a useful tool for myself as it forces me to go back through my notes and further research topics I am unclear on so that I can write about it more effectively.
 Over 100 posts!
+I have many more to make as I am a module behind where my notes are at at this point.
+It will be good review.

 * Kids Who Code is still going strong.
 Demo night went great!
 This meetup will continue after I graduate.
 It is highly rewarding.
 The kids are enthusiastically